MSFTeric/featureupdate-user-downtime-reporting/README.md

 * Specify the correct **Azure subscription**, **Resource Group**, and **Region**
 *    *Remember, the data collection rule must be in the same region as your Log Analytics workspace*
 * Select the Platform Type **Windows**
-* On the **Resources** tab, add your machines...CHECK WITH CHAD ON THIS WHEN IT COMES TO PHYSICAL MACHINES
+* On the **Resources** tab, add your machines
+> {!NOTE}
+> Physical clients need to have a monitored object created for the data collection rule.
+This process is documented [here](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-windows-client#create-and-associate-a-monitored-object)
 * On the **Collect and deliver** tab, select **Add data source** to add a data source and destination
 * Select the *Data Source type* **Custom Text Logs**
 * Select the *File Pattern* **C:\ProgramData\Microsoft\setupsummarylog**